cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 Any function that satisfies the security properties of a pseudorandom number generator can be used for computing the batched DLEQ proof.
-For example, SHAKE-256 or HKDF-SHA256 would be reasonable choices for groups that have an order of 256 bits.
+For example, SHAKE-256 {{SHAKE}} or HKDF-SHA256 {{RFC5869}} would be reasonable choices for groups that have an order of 256 bits.

-We note that the PRNG outputs d1,...,dn should be smaller than the order of the group/curve that is being used.
-Samples that are larger should be ignored and resampling is done.
+We note that the PRNG outputs d1,...,dn must be smaller than the order of the group/curve that is being used.
 Resampling can be achieved by increasing the value of the iterator that is used in the info field of the PRNG input.

 # Elliptic Curve Group and Hash Function Instantiations {#ecinstantiation}